RokeCepedaArroita/freediving/README.md

 1. Determining the depth at which the diver transitions into freefall, where the net buoyant force becomes negative.
 2. Optimizing the lead weight required for a given diver to achieve neutral buoyancy at a desired depth.

-Accurate calculations depend on the diver's body composition, lung volumes, wetsuit properties, and water density, which varies with salinity and temperature.
+Accurate calculations depend on the diver's body composition, lung volumes, wetsuit properties, water density, and other compressibility factors, which vary with depth, salinity, and temperature.

 ---